At Abbott Laboratories (NYSE:ABT), Share Price Got a Bit Ahead of the Fundamentals

 Is the stock of ABT attractive?

 In related news, SENIOR VICE PRESIDENT, Watkin Jared sold 94,576 shares of the company’s stock in a transaction that recorded on Apr 30.
 The sale was performed at an average price of 119.90, for a total value of 11,339,739.
-As the sale deal closes, the SENIOR VICE PRESIDENT, Karam Sammy now sold 8,600 shares of the company’s stock, valued at 1,049,200.
-Also, SENIOR VICE PRESIDENT, BIRD ROGER sold 9,439 shares of the company’s stock in a deal that was recorded on Apr 27.
-The shares were price at an average price of 122.00 per share, with a total market value of 1,151,558.
+As the sale deal closes, the SENIOR VICE PRESIDENT, BIRD ROGER now sold 9,439 shares of the company’s stock, valued at 1,151,558.
+Also, SENIOR VICE PRESIDENT, Karam Sammy sold 8,600 shares of the company’s stock in a deal that was recorded on Apr 27.
+The shares were price at an average price of 122.00 per share, with a total market value of 1,049,200.
 Following this completion of acquisition, the EXECUTIVE VICE PRESIDENT, Wainer Andrea F now holds 6,200 shares of the company’s stock, valued at 755,098.
 In the last 6 months, insiders have changed their ownership in shares of company stock by 0.70%.